ioschkagautier/BIManalyst_g_22/readme_group22_get_columns_on_level.txt

 The script will export the number and type of columns found on the selected level.

+There is no need to add a code line at the end where you print the results of the function, you just have to call the function because the print are added inside.

 Usage example (to get the columns data about the 5th level):